 Yorkshire Terriers, also known as “Yorkies,” may be small in size, but they have big, lovable personalities.
 The dogs are feisty but loving companions, making them one of the most popular toy dog breeds in the United States.
 Yorkies are relatively adaptable dogs, and their small size allows them to live comfortably in apartments and fly in the cabin on airplanes.
-However, certain characteristics of these tiny dogs may inhibit their ability to fly comfortably.
-The breed is notoriously difficult to housetrain, meaning pet parents should invest a lot of time in preparing their dogs for travel.
-Additionally, Yorkies are often described as “yappy,” barking at every unexpected sounds, and their delicate statures are unfit for transit in the cargo hold of a plane.
-Though these traits may result in a dog’s inability to fly, careful and sustained training can form a perfect travel companion.
+Like most toy breeds, they can be a little difficult to housetrain, meaning pet parents should invest the necessary time to prepare their dogs for travel.
+Likewise, Yorkies are often described as “yappy,” barking at unexpected sounds, and their delicate statures are unfit for transit in the cargo hold of a plane.
+Still, with a little training, they can become the perfect travel companion.
+Plus, they’re hypoallergenic, and that’s something you can’t teach a dog.

-Size and Travel Options: Yorkshire Terriers are truly tiny, standing between seven and eight inches and weighing no more than seven pounds.
-The Yorkie’s small size should make it an excellent candidate for air travel; most dogs are significantly smaller than the maximum carrier measurements imposed by airlines.
+Yorkshire Terriers are truly tiny, standing between 7-8 inches and weighing no more than 7 pounds.
+The Yorkie’s small size should make it an excellent candidate for air travel.
+Most dogs are significantly smaller than the maximum carrier measurements imposed by airlines.
 These dogs can also easily ride in other forms of public and semi-public transportation, including trains, subways, and buses.
 However, owners should note that Yorkies rarely get along with other dogs, and the sight of another animal may send your pooch into a barking fit.
 To that point, this breed is known for being high-strung.
 Easily excitable and very vocal, these little guys love to bark.
 If you plan to travel with your Yorkshire Terrier, spend several weeks—even months—training him to behave in public spaces.
 If your dog is too loud in the airport, you may not be allowed to board.